Szalokipeter/University_Ecosystem/frontend_Uni/dev-diary.md

 # Day 5
 Ladies and Gentelman we have a header!
 The hamburger will still need some further styling but overall I'm quite happy with it.
 It was quite the struggle what with the last issue #26 being quite irritating to figure out, but the fix was quite easy overall.

+# Day x
+So how the general layout is going to work is like so:
+- All views will have a div.view--wrapper as top element
+- In style.css as general style the main .view--wrapper will get the max-width: 1600px and margin: 0 auto;
+- Further views/main top element will also have a .view__main--wrapper.
+We will have no specific rules, for this class only the lac of it.
+So .view--wrapper:not(.view__main--wrapper), allowing us to set as general style rule the top shifts required so the view compoents don't collide with the header.
+This is unnecessery in the case of view/main as we start with slidcards that start from the top almost granting a background for the header.
+- This later point of giving background to the header will mean a small issue when turning to the other views as the lack of it will mean all text will blend with the page background of same color.
+Will likely use the same solution as for the scrolling header (sticky).